corda/corda-docs/content/en/docs/corda-enterprise/4.4/cordapps/api-vault-query.md

 * A state status attribute (`Vault.StateStatus`), which defaults to filtering on `UNCONSUMED` states.
 When chaining several criteria using AND / OR, the last value of this attribute will override any previous value.
-* Contract state types (`<Set<Class<out ContractState>>`), which will contain at minimum one type (by default this will be `ContractState` which resolves to all state types).
+* Contract state types (`<Set<Class<out ContractState>>`), which will contain at minimum one type (by default, this will be `ContractState` which resolves to all state types).
 When chaining several criteria using `and` and `or` operators, all specified contract state types are combined into a single set.

+### Custom queries in Kotlin

-An example of a custom query is illustrated here:
+An example of a custom query in Kotlin is illustrated here:

 {{< note >}}
 Custom contract states that implement the `Queryable` interface may now extend the common schema types `FungiblePersistentState` or, `LinearPersistentState`.
 Previously, all custom contracts extended the root `PersistentState` class and defined repeated mappings of `FungibleAsset` and `LinearState` attributes.
 See `SampleCashSchemaV2` and `DummyLinearStateSchemaV2` as examples.
 {{< /note >}}
-Examples of these `QueryCriteria` objects are presented below for Kotlin and Java.

 {{< note >}}
 When specifying the `ContractType` as a parameterised type to the `QueryCriteria` in Kotlin, queries now include all concrete implementations of that type if this is an interface.
 Previously, it was only possible to query on concrete types (or the universe of all `ContractState`).
 {{< /note >}}

 The Vault Query API leverages the rich semantics of the underlying JPA [Hibernate](https://docs.jboss.org/hibernate/jpa/2.1/api/) based
 Persistence framework adopted by Corda.

 {{< note >}}
 Permissioning at the database level will be enforced at a later date to ensure authenticated, role-based, read-only access to underlying Corda tables.
 {{< /note >}}

 {{< note >}}
 API’s now provide ease of use calling semantics from both Java and Kotlin.
 However, it should be noted that Java custom queries are significantly more verbose due to the use of reflection fields to reference schema attribute types.
 {{< /note >}}

+### Custom queries in Java

 An example of a custom query in Java is illustrated here:

 {{< note >}}
 Queries by `Party` specify the `AbstractParty` which may be concrete or anonymous.
 Note, however, that if an anonymous party does not resolve to an X500 name via the `IdentityService`, no query results will ever be produced.
 For performance reasons, queries do not use `PublicKey` as search criteria.
 {{< /note >}}

+### Custom queries and case sensitivity

 Custom queries can be either case sensitive or case insensitive.
 They are defined via a `Boolean` as one of the function parameters of each operator function.
-By default each operator is case sensitive.
+By default, each operator is case sensitive.

+#### Case sensitive custom query operators in Kotlin

-An example of a case sensitive custom query operator is illustrated here:
+An example of a case sensitive custom query operator in Kotlin is illustrated here:

 {{< tabs name="tabs-1" >}}
 {{% tab name="kotlin" %}}